typesense/typesense-website/docs-site/content/0.23.1/api/curation.md

 7. CVB333 (in stock)
 ```

-An override is created that uses `includes` to set the following records to specific positions.
+Let's say an override is created that uses `includes` to pin the following records to specific positions.
 The override also has
 `filter_curated_hits` set to true, so the documents added by `includes` can be filtered out if they don't match any
-filter conditions:
+`filter_by` conditions:

 ```
-- QWE127 to position 1
+- QWE127 pinned to position 1
-- DEF456 to position 2
+- DEF456 pinned to position 2
-- CVB333 to position 3
+- CVB333 pinned to position 3
 ```

 When this override is applied to a search, the result will be: